dryan/d3ploy/README.md

 ## Progress Bar

-d3ploy will use the `progressbar` module if it's available to display output.
+d3ploy will use the `progressbar2` module if it's available to display output.
 This includes a percentage completed and an ETA.
-To enable, run `pip install progressbar`.
+To enable, run `pip install progressbar2`.

 ## Caution About Using the gzip Option

 Almost all modern browsers will support files that are served with gzip compression.
 The notable exception is non-smartphone mobile browsers.
 If you have significant traffic over those browsers, it is advisable to avoid the gzip option.
+Additionally, your CDN make offer compression on-the-fly for you; this is the preferred method when available.